mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 There's **another** problem...

-Each time we read the value, we're creating an effect! 😱 Alright, that's a simple fix.
-We can use a variable to track if we already ran the effect:
+Each time we read the value, we're creating an effect! 😨 Alright, that's a simple fix — we can use a variable to track if we already ran the effect:

 ```ts:counter.svelte.ts {2,11,14}
 export class Counter {